FindoreFF/HelloBalls_Project/README.md

 During tennis practice, players often need to stop frequently to pick up balls, reposition equipment, or ask another person to assist with ball delivery.
 These repetitive tasks interrupt the rhythm of practice and make solo practice less efficient.

-helloBalls addresses this problem by combining computer vision, robotic control, and mechanical design to create an intelligent on-court assistant that can:
+HelloBalls addresses this problem by combining computer vision, robotic control, and mechanical design to create an intelligent on-court assistant that can:

-- Recognize user gestures
+- Recognize user gestures to understand player commands
 - Follow the player on court
 - Collect tennis balls automatically
 - Deliver or feed balls when needed